DeveloperSoapbox/vscode-springboot-snippets/README.md

 ## Usage

+For a detailed walkthrough, please use this youtube video - https://www.youtube.com/watch?v=qI7hTw8aMaU

 Type part of a snippet, press `enter`, and the snippet unfolds.

 Alternatively, press `Ctrl`+`Space` (Windows, Linux) or `Cmd`+`Space` (macOS) to activate snippets from within the editor.